luksamuk/k8s/README.md

   - `30202`: RCON port, connect to it with a tool such as mcrcon to enter server commands.
   - `30203` (UDP only): Bedrock Server port through Geyser plugin.

+### Examples

+Code examples for some applications.

+- `newsqldb`: Example queries and Rust project for using SurrealDB.